geoff-pitman/form-words-from-periodic-table-of-elements-with-complete-variations-of-any-given-word/README.txt

 Form words with element abbreviations from the periodic table of elements.
 Find ALL POSSIBLE VARIATIONS of each word!

-As far as I can tell, this algorithm will create the most exhaustive list of formed words.
-If you can find a list that comes up with more variations of words, I would really like to see!!
+As far as I can tell, this algorithm will create the absolute most exhaustive list of formed words.
+If you can find a list that comes up with more variations of words, please let me know!!!
 ==============================================================================================
 - GENERAL OVERVIEW OF ALGORITHM -